Sivakasi Municipal Corporation

-Sivakasi Municipal corporation is the civic body governing city of Sivakasi in Indian state of Tamil Nadu.
+Sivakasi City Municipal Corporation is the civic body governing city of Sivakasi in Indian state of Tamil Nadu.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
-Sivakasi Municipal Corporation is headed by Mayor of city and governed by Commissioner.
+Sivakasi City Municipal Corporation is headed by Mayor of city and governed by Commissioner.